Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ### Automate Routine Tasks

-LLMs are highly effective for automating repetitive tasks that previously required manual effort.
-They can create conversational flows, define intents for AI agents, and generate visual elements such as adaptive cards, significantly reducing time and effort.
+In the Cognigy interface, LLMs automate repetitive tasks that previously required manual effort from conversation designers:

 - **Generate Flows**.
 LLMs can create Flows based on the title and description you provide, which can save time during conversation design iterations.
 To generate Flows, refer to the [Generate Flows](../generative-ai.md#generate-flows) section.
 - **Generate Lexicons**.
 Define the vocabulary that the AI Agent will understand, ensuring accurate interpretation of user queries.
 To generate Lexicons, refer to the [Generate Lexicons](../generative-ai.md#generate-lexicons) section.